Ashraf16201132/MediaQuery/README.md

-page responsiveness using media query
+page responsiveness using media query and flexbox